Imperial Noble Consort Huixian Explained

 Qianlong era

-On 23 January 1738, Lady Gao was granted the title "Noble Consort".
-As she was the only woman in the imperial harem holding the rank of Noble Consort at the time, she did not receive any special title to distinguish her from the emperor's other consorts.
+Lady Gao directly assisted Empress Fuca in managing the palace at large and caring for Empress Dowager Chongqing.
+On 23 January 1738, Lady Gao was granted the title of "Noble Consort".
+As she was the only woman in the imperial harem holding said rank at the time, she did not receive any special title to distinguish her from the emperor's other consorts.

-On 23 February 1745, when Lady Gao became critically ill, she was elevated to "Imperial Noble Consort" by the Qianlong Emperor.
-However, she never managed to attend the promotion ceremony because she died two days after the emperor announced his decision.
+On 23 February 1745, when Noble Consort Gao became critically ill, she was elevated to "Imperial Noble Consort Gao" by the Qianlong Emperor.
+However, she never managed to attend the promotion ceremony because she died 2 days after the emperor announced his decision.
 In 1752, she was interred in the Yu Mausoleum of the Eastern Qing tombs.

 Titles